jamesoyanna/QuidaxBook-App/README.md

 ![nodejs](https://user-images.githubusercontent.com/26815113/132867561-bf2ec1a2-cd63-461f-95dd-e95c1c6676c7.PNG)

 ## Install Npm Packages
-You must have to install packages.
-You can do this by running yarn or npm install from the root of the project to install all the necessary dependencies.
+After clonning the application, You will have to install all the dependencies and packages.
+You can do this by running yarn or npm install from the root of the project folder to install.

 ### Development server